-The manuscript should be typed in English on white paper, preferably 21.5 x 28 cm (8.5 x 11 in.), on one side only.
+The manuscript should be typed in English on white paper, preferably $21.5 \times 28 \text{ cm} (8.5 \times 11 \text{ in.})$, on one side only.
 All typing should be double-spaced with at least 2.5 cm margins around the page.
-Avoid breaking words at the end of lines.
-Number all pages, including the title page, consecutively with arabic numbers in the center of the top margin.
+Number all pages, including the title page, consecutively.
 The sequence of the material should be: title page, abstract, text, references, tables, captions for figures, and figures.